awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-create-queue.md

 1. When you finish configuring the queue, choose **Create queue**\.
 Amazon SQS creates the queue and displays the queue's **Details** page\.

 Amazon SQS propagates information about the new queue across the system\.
 Because Amazon SQS is a distributed system, you might experience a slight delay before the queue is displayed on the **Queues** page\.

+After creating a queue, you can [send messages](sqs-using-send-messages.md) to it, and [receive and delete messages](sqs-using-receive-delete-message.md)\.